-The following month came his inclusion in the 2018 NatWest 6 Nations squad, all of which followed a slew of impressive performances for a Falcons side enjoying one of their best Aviva Premiership seasons in recent memory.
+The following month came his inclusion in the 2018 NatWest 6 Nations squad, all of which followed a slew of impressive performances for a Falcons side enjoying an impressive Aviva Premiership season.

 Born in Stirling, he first played for Gala RFC before turning out for Carlisle RFC and his Scotland U20 career included appearances in the 2012 Under-20s Six Nations and the 2012 IRB Junior World Championship.